nadiacw/softwear/_posts/2020-10-12-exhibition-call.md

   excerpt_separator: <!--more-->
 ---

-The end of October brings an end to softwear explorations (for the moment), and I've been preparing a small exhibition in the Library of my school, KTH Royal Institute of Technology.
+The end of October brings an end to softwear explorations (for the moment), and I've been preparing a small exhibition in the Library at KTH Royal Institute of Technology.
 The exhibit will be up for a few weeks, and it will include some knitted pieces and a *collectively curated collection* of small artifacts and prints.

 . : . : . : .